OokTech/TW5-Bob/README.md

 This plugin is only usable on the node version of tiddlywiki.
 The plugin includes the npm modules ip and ws, these are included in the plugin so you don't need to install them separately.

+A lot of the documentation is in the tiddler files in the Documentation folder of the plugin, or in the wiki in the plugin information on the control panel.

 With the node modules included you can now use the globally installed tiddlywiki version.
 To do this you either need to place the plugin tiddler files in the plugins sub-folder of the folder that contains the tiddlywiki.info file

 If you want to use a fresh local install of tiddlywiki here are command line instructions: